Fermoy: Film

 Some aerial scenes from 1966 war film The Blue Max were filmed near Fermoy, with the nearby Blackwater viaduct featuring on screen.

-In the 1980s, a coming-of-age film called 'Clash of the Ash' was shot in Fermoy.
+In the 1980s, a coming-of-age film called The Clash of the Ash was shot in Fermoy.

 Twin towns

 As of 2020, Fermoy is twinned with Ploemeur, in the Brittany region of France.
 The two towns have had connections since 1982.

 From 2006 until 2020, Fermoy was twinned with Nowa Dęba in Poland.
 When, in early 2020, it was brought to the attention of Fermoy's town council that Nowa Dęba had adopted resolutions against "LGBT ideology" and "propaganda", the council said that they would end the agreement if Nowa Dęba did not reverse its decision to declare itself an "LGBT-free zone".
 This did not happen, and Fermoy's town council terminated the twinning agreement in October 2020.
 In January 2021, Nowa Dęba's council voted to revoke the controversial declaration; a decision welcomed by the LGBT community and activists.